pawan8893/Swiggy-Clone/README.md

-## 🌟 React Food Delivery Application
+## 🌟 Swiggy Food Delivery Application Clone
 - A simple Food Delivery Application built with React.js that displays meals from an API, with features like filtering, sorting, pagination, and a detailed meal modal.

 * 📋 Table of Contents